CJohnsoni3verticals/DebuggingWithCopilotDemo/Readme.md

 ## Setup Checklist *(before the room fills up)*

+- [ ]  Remember to smile.
+This is exciting stuff, and smiling will make it sound more exciting.
 - [ ]  Remember to talk slowly.
 This is old-ish to you, but new-ish to some others, and English also isn’t a first language for many in attendance.
 - [ ]  VS 2022 17.8+ open with `DebuggingWithCopilotDemo` solution loaded
 - [ ]  GitHub Copilot signed in and active (check the status bar icon)